Video Game: Dreamfall Chapters

 - Hilarity Ensues: In one chapter, ZoŽ is asked to take Shitbot out for a walk and test all of the features.
 Chances are you will be laughing at how comically the robot fails every single task ZoŽ asks of it.

-- Hub Level: Europolis and Marcuria are gonna be this for Stark and Arcadia, respectively.
+- Hub Level: Europolis and Marcuria are going to be this for Stark and Arcadia, respectively.

 - Lame Pun Reaction: Kian has one to his own pun, after observing the broom in the prison several times.